statisticalbiotechnology/bibook/bibook/phylogenetics/distance/distances.md

   - name: Anders Andersson
 ---

-# Evolutionary Distances
+# Distance-based Methods

+Phylogenertic tree inference methods can be broadly divided into distance-based and character-based methods.
 Distance-based methods summarize each pair of aligned sequences by a single number.
-The simplest number is the observed fraction of differences, but evolutionary models are needed when multiple changes can occur at the same site.
+The simplest number is the observed proportion of sites that differ.
+More advanced evolutionary models account for that multiple changes can occur at the same site.

 ## The p-distance